nfultz/nfultz.github.io/notes/web3.md

 ### Final thoughts

-Maybe the killer app thats coming in the next couple years starts out compatible with ethereum. but there's nothing requiring it to stay that way forever.
+Maybe the killer app thats coming in the next couple years starts out compatible with ethereum.
+But there's nothing requiring it to stay that way forever.
 And after that, another crash, and the survivors will put up their barbed wire, and after that, we can look forward to wEb4.